emilienbai/ArduinoBridge/README.md

 # ArduinoMidiBridge

-Project to convert analogic signal from arduino into midi messages
+ An app which convert analog signal received in an Arduino board into MIDI and OSC mesages